antihax/goesi/esi/docs/FactionWarfareApi.md

 > []GetFwSystems200Ok GetFwSystems(ctx, optional)
 Ownership of faction warfare systems

-An overview of the current ownership of faction warfare solar systems  ---  This route is cached for up to 1800 seconds  --- [This route has an available update](https://esi.evetech.net/diff/latest/dev/#GET-/fw/systems/)
+An overview of the current ownership of faction warfare solar systems  ---  This route is cached for up to 1800 seconds  --- Warning: This route has an upgrade available.  --- [Diff of the upcoming changes](https://esi.evetech.net/diff/latest/dev/#GET-/fw/systems/)

 ### Required Parameters